thephez/original-evolution-whitepaper/README.md

 across all nodes and cannot be pruned (except for Closed Accounts), which scales linearly to the number of transactions (generally, and presuming transitions are being used as essentially metadata facilitating transactions and not wastage).
-The Active Dataset, however, represents just the upto-date state of user Account data, and therefore scales linearly to the number of users (generally speaking).
+The Active Dataset, however, represents just the up-to-date state of user Account data, and therefore scales linearly to the number of users (generally speaking).

 For these reasons, we store State Transitions directly in blocks in a process analogous to